 Given the changing terrain along the track, layers are important for flexibility.
 Wear clothing that fits well but doesn’t chaff will make you feel more comfortable on race day.
 The same goes for your running pack.
 Work out how to put your compulsory gear, food and hydration in your pack so you always know where it is and can be ready to have your gear checked at Luxmore Hut.
 Our partner Ultraspire has a range of packs for mountain running.

 We recommend that you train in the same gear that you intend to wear for the event.
 Trying out those nice new trail running shoes on race day is probably not a good idea!
 With so many different trail running shoes on the market we suggest you seek out specialist advice on the best footwear for you.
-We have teamed up with Altra to provide good deals on footwear.

 Whether you plan to complete your Kepler Challenge in five hours or over ten hours, you will need to give careful consideration to sustaining your energy levels throughout the event.
 It is important to learn to eat and drink at the same time as running and to work out what food and hydration products work best for you.
 Click here to get more information on satisfying your nutrition needs whilst training and running the event.
 And check out the products available from our nutrition sponsors - Pure Sports Nutrition and Em's Power Cookies.